Elections in the United Kingdom: Electoral registration

-Entitlement to register
+Entitlement to vote

-In England, anyone who will be aged 18 or over on polling day and who is a national of the United Kingdom (all forms of British nationality but excluding British protected persons), the European Union living in the UK, the Republic of Ireland, a Commonwealth country (including Fiji, Zimbabwe and the whole of Cyprus), can apply to the electoral registration officer in the local authority area where they reside with a 'considerable degree of permanence' to be listed in that area's Electoral Register.
+In England according to Representation of the People Act 1983, anyone who will be aged 18 or over on polling day and who is a national of any Commonwealth country, including United Kingdom, the Republic of Ireland, whole of Cyprus, but excluding British protected persons, can apply to the electoral registration officer in the local authority area where they reside with a 'considerable degree of permanence' to be listed in that area's Electoral Register.

 In Scotland and Wales, those fulfilling the nationality requirements (as stated in the previous paragraph), or who otherwise hold leave to remain (limited or indefinite) in the UK, who will be aged 16 or over on polling day can register to vote, as the age for voting in the Scottish Parliament and the Senedd respectively, and local elections in both countries is 16.
-However, voters in Scotland and Wales under 18 are not entitled to vote in UK general elections.
+However, voters in Scotland and Wales under 18 are not entitled to vote in UK general elections as these votes are headed to England.

 A person can still register at their ordinary address if they will be away temporarily (for example, away working, on holiday, in student accommodation or in hospital).
 A person who has two homes (such as a university student who has a term-time address and lives at home during holidays) may be able to register to vote at both addresses as long as they are not in the same electoral area (though an elector can only vote once in any single election or referendum).

 In addition, to qualify to appear on the Electoral Register, applicants who are Commonwealth citizens must either possess leave to enter or remain in the UK or not require such leave on the date of their application and no applicant may be a convicted person detained in prison or a mental hospital (or unlawfully at large if they would otherwise have been detained) or a person found guilty of certain corrupt or illegal practices.

 In Northern Ireland, from 1949 until 2014, a minimum of three months’ residency in the territory was required for registration.
 This requirement was removed in the Northern Ireland (Miscellaneous Provisions) Act 2014.

 Remand prisoners, voluntary patients in mental hospitals and people without a fixed place of residence can register to vote by making a declaration of local connection.

 Members of HM Forces and their immediate family members have the option of registering as a service voter, by making a service declaration based on their last UK address.